TMS - Transcranial Magnetic Stimulation Treatment

 The procedure is painless and noninvasive.
 Each treatment session takes about 30 minutes to perform, and patients can resume their regular activities immediately after each session.
 To achieve effective results, patients will need to undergo multiple visits each week for six to nine weeks, depending on their individual condition.

 Results Of TMS

 After a full course of treatment, patients usually notice a significant reduction in depression symptoms, as well as improvements in anxiety, appetite, pain and lack of energy.
-In clinical trials of over 10,000 treatments, approximately one out of every three patients experienced complete symptom relief after a six-week treatment.
+In clinical trials of over 10,000 treatments, approximately one out of every three patients experienced complete symptom relief after a nine-week treatment.

 To learn more about the advanced benefits of treatment with TMS, and to determine if this procedure is right for you, please call us today to schedule a consultation.

 As with any course of treatment, short-term side effects are a possibility.
 This is what you may experience after TMS:

 - Scalp discomfort